 Stay at the Park Hyatt Milan

 When you have only one day in Milan, you need a hotel with a perfect location, and no hotel could be more central than the Park Hyatt Milan.
 This is one of Milan’s top luxury hotels, a 5-star boutique property baby steps away from just about every sight you want to see (except The Last Supper – although we walked to that, too.
 And wasted our bloody time doing so, obviously, since we never did see it.)

 About the Park Hyatt Milan

+Even if you’re not staying at the Park Hyatt, it’s worth stopping in.
 The stone exterior dates back to 1870, and looks very old-world grand, while the interior, designed by Ed Tuttle, centres around a huge glass dome and is filled with art and light.
 What I love about the hotel is that it feels like a hub of the city and not just a tourist depot.
-Breakfast in the lounge was like eavesdropping on the movers and shakers of the city, but because it’s Milan they’re all stylish and handsome, and it wasn’t only businessmen either.
-Beside Mark and me two artsy Italian young men were having a power breakfast with two fashionista American women.
+Breakfast in the lounge was like eavesdropping on the movers and shakers of the city, but because it’s Milan they’re all stylish and handsome.
+Beside us, two artsy Italian young men were having a power breakfast with two fashionista American women.
 I was guessing artists and their female art dealers from New York, but Mark, who knows how much I love gossip whether I know the players or not, told me he overheard something about IT.

 Art at the Park Hyatt Milan

 If you’re breakfasting or having tea at the Park Hyatt Milan, don’t miss the imposing Head of Medusa, a glass mosaic sculpture by Lucio Fontana that adds some oh-so-Italian-flair to the room.
 The Medusa, made in 1948, “combines pre-WWI Art Deco elements with the Spatialism movement, as theorized in the first manifesto by Fontana.”